Bucharest Bucuresti, Romania Travel Guide

 Recycling infrastructure is present in Bucharest.
 Consistent efforts from visitors to minimize waste and use designated bins are greatly appreciated.

-While not a major critical issue, general water conservation practices are always recommended.
-Be mindful of your water usage in hotels and accommodation.
+Although not a major critical issue, general water conservation practices are always recommended.
+Conserve water at hotels and accommodation.

-Seek out places to stay that focus on the environment responsibility and local benefits.
+Seek out where to stay that focus on the environment responsibility and local benefits.

 Reduce your footprint and contribute positively through conscious choices.